Gastrointestinal wall: Serosa and adventitia

-The outermost layer of the gastrointestinal wall consists of several layers of connective tissue and is either adventitia or serosa.
+The outermost layer of the gastrointestinal wall consists of several layers of connective tissue and is either of serosa (below the diaphragm) or adventitia above the diaphragm.

 Regions of the gastrointestinal tract within the peritoneum (called Intraperitoneal) are covered with serosa.
 This structure consists of connective tissue covered by a simple squamous epithelium, called the mesothelium, which reduces frictional forces during digestive movements.
 The intraperitoneal regions include most of the stomach, first part of the duodenum, all of the small intestine, caecum and appendix, transverse colon, sigmoid colon and rectum.
 In these sections of the gut there is clear boundary between the gut and the surrounding tissue.
 These parts of the tract have a mesentery.

 Regions of the gastrointestinal tract behind the peritoneum (called retroperitoneal) are covered with adventitia.
 They blend into the surrounding tissue and are fixed in position (for example, the retroperitoneal section of the duodenum usually passes through the transpyloric plane).
 The retroperitoneal regions include the oral cavity, esophagus, pylorus of the stomach, distal duodenum, ascending colon, descending colon and anal canal.